 <%= %> and

-<%- %> to substitute them with data.
-The later does HTML escape while the first one doesn’t.
+<%- %> to dynamically insert data.
+The later allows for HTML escape while the first one doesn’t.
 Moreover, you can use

 Run the app again and verify that it’s working with the template.